 b.
 Adaptation Events (SXX84).
-The OPSO may grant events required for adaptation to the flying environment when requested by the flight surgeon, e.g., airsickness, eyeglasses, etc.
+The Squadron CO may provide events for adaptation to the flying environment when requested in writing by the flight surgeon, e.g., airsickness, eyeglasses, etc. These events shall be coded as SXX84 events.

 8. Student Monitoring Status (SMS)